GeorgeFalkovich/gcp-cloud-function-resize-gke-stop-and-start-sql-instance/README.md

 ✅ **Cloud SQL Management**: **Stops Cloud SQL** when node pools are resized to zero, and **starts it back** when node pools are resized above zero.\
 ✅ **Supports Manual & Scheduled Execution**: Run via **HTTP trigger** (URL args `?size=3`) or schedule via **Cloud Scheduler**.\
 ✅ **Customizable with Environment Variables**: Uses **env.yaml** for easy configuration.
+✅ **Can be securely configured in accordance with Google's best practices.**

 ---